mwt/matthewthom.as/_posts/2021-03-11-fund-open-source.md

 \tilde{x}^p = \left[ \sum_i c_i^p \right] + G \frac{\left( \sum_i \sqrt{c_i^p} \right)^2}{ \sum_p \left( \sum_i \sqrt{c_i^p} \right)^2}
 $$

-where $$ G $$ is the size of an outside grant and $$ p $$ is an index for the open source project.
+where $G$ is the size of an outside grant and $p$ is an index for the open source project.
 A [calculator for NQF](https://wtfisqf.com/) is available with [source code](https://github.com/anish-agnihotri/quadratic-funding).
-This formulation guarantees that the deficit of the mechanism is exactly $$ D_{NQF} = G $$.
-This is a desirable property because it ensures that the round never goes over budget and that all of $$ G $$ is used.
+This formulation guarantees that the deficit of the mechanism is exactly $D_{NQF} = G$.
+This is a desirable property because it ensures that the round never goes over budget and that all of $G$ is used.
 However, this model is not ideal.
 In the next section, I'll show a better way.

 **NQF lacks the desirable properties of QF and CQF.** It not not efficient.
 It is a completely different mechanism.